chetmurthy/dune-ocaml-ppx-bug/README.md

 # To repro

 1. Run `dune runtest`.
-Observe that there's an (expected) test error.
+Observe that there's an (expected) test failure.

 2. Run `./MAKE.OK`.
-Observe the same (expected) test error.
+Observe the same (expected) test failure.

 3. Run `./MAKE.BUSTED`.
-Observe that it fails.
+Observe that it fails to even build.

 # What did I just see?